timhugh/bujo.nvim/README.md

   "timhugh/bujo.nvim",
   lazy = true,
   dependencies = {
-    "nvim-telescope/telescope.nvim", -- optional but highly recommended; required for navigating notes "leafo/etlua", -- optional; required for using templates "michaelb/sniprun", -- optional; required for executing code blocks }, opts = {},
+    "nvim-telescope/telescope.nvim",
+    "leafo/etlua",
+    "michaelb/sniprun",
   },
+  opts = {},
+},
 ```

+## Dependencies

+- [telescope](https://github.com/nvim-telescope/telescope.nvim) is required for pickers.
+Technically you can use the other features of bujo.nvim without it, but you're missing out on a big part of what makes it useful
+- [leafo/etlua](https://github.com/leafo/etlua) is required if you want to use templates
+- [michaelb/sniprun](https://github.com/michaelb/sniprun) is required if you want to be able to execute code blocks in your markdown files
-It is _highly_ recommended that you use a version of Neovim built with LuaJIT.
-It's very likely that you are already are, but if you're not sure you can learn more about that in the [Neovim docs](https://neovim.io/doc/user/lua.html#lua-luajit)
+- LuaJIT is required to use the next/previous functions.
+It's very likely that you are already are using LuaJIT, but if you're not sure you can learn more about that in the [Neovim docs](https://neovim.io/doc/user/lua.html#lua-luajit)

 ## Usage

 bujo.nvim distinguishes between two types of documents.
-A "spread" is tied to a specific date range (weekly by default, but see [Configuration](#Configuration) for more options), where a "note" is typically tied to specific topic ("weekly status meeting updates" or "blog ideas"), but you can use them however you would like.
+A "spread" is tied to a specific date range (weekly by default, but see [Configuration](#configuration) for more options), where a "note" is typically tied to specific topic ("weekly status meeting updates" or "blog ideas"), but you can use them however you would like.

 Here are some of the common functions: